WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario

 \subsection{Dataset Statistics}

-Table \ref{tab:dataset_characteristics_overview} outlines the statistics of the \textbf{WikiGenBen} dataset, which totally consists of 41 million words across 309 Wikipedia entries and 5,788 related documents.
-Wikipedia articles in the dataset have an average of 1,639 words and 5.12 sections.
-Related documents curated by humans average 44,109 words, whereas documents retrieved via search engine average 89,732 words.
-These related documents substantially cover the information and knowledge about the events, making them suitable input for automatic generation of Wikipedia documents.More details can be found in Appendix \ref{wikipages}
+Table \ref{tab:dataset_characteristics_overview} outlines the statistics of the \bench{} dataset, which totally consists of 107 million words in total across 1,320 Wikipedia entries and 55k related documents.
+Wikipedia articles in the dataset have an average of 1,665 words and 5.97 sections.
+Related documents curated by humans average 13k words, whereas documents retrieved via search engine average 24k words.
+These related documents substantially cover the information and knowledge about the events, making them suitable input for the automatic generation of Wikipedia articles.
+More details about the dataset and the collection process can be found in Appendix \ref{wikipages}.